 Last week a fuse knocked out my microwave and Breville Smart oven.
 I moved the electric skillet to another outlet.
 But then I had my buns warming in the Breville.

-So I just put the buns on the electric skillet with my veggie burger and browned them there.
+So I just put the buns on the electric skillet with my veggie burger and brown them there.
 Easy-peasy.

 4. 4-quart Smart Pot Crock Pot